Sense of Here

 We were extremely happy to be able to offer a chance for four artists from the South Lakes and Craven districts to join us, and to visit curators from two prestigious Cumbrian art venues - the Wordsworth Trust and Grizedale Forest - for a four-day residency in September 2019.
 You can find out how this went in this blog, and browse the blog feed (check out the 'residency' category) to find out more from the participants.

 In 2020 there would have been a second residency opportunity.
 Unfortunately this, along with our young people's programme and Youth Summit, and a series of public walks, has had to be put on hold.
 These will be reimagined for 2021, wherever possible.

 We're delighted to be showing again in this wonderful space, surrounded by woodlands, where artists have, for many decades, shared work and posed challenging questions.

-Photographs and poetry born from slow time outdoors will be shared alongside insights we've gained from in-depth enquiries into different elements of landscape.
-We will be installing the canvas that travelled around the National Park in 2019, and exhibiting hand-drawn poetic maps among other new work.
-We'll also be revealing insights gained from our collaboration with analysts at Lancaster University in a 'Visualisation of Hope' and we will bring together contributions from more than 200 people in reflection on the value of the natural world and ways to care for, and enhance loved and protected rural landscapes.
+Photographs and poetry born from slow time outdoors are shared in the exhibition alongside insights we've gained from in-depth enquiries into different elements of landscape.
+We include the actual canvas that travelled around the National Park in 2019, and exhibiting hand-drawn poetic maps among other new work.
+We'll also reveal insights gained from our collaboration with analysts at Lancaster University in a 'Visualisation of Hope' and we bring together contributions from more than 200 people in reflection on the value of the natural world and ways to care for and enhance loved and protected rural landscapes.